learnerakash2024/daily-updates/README.md

 # daily-updates
-Newly created project for daily update for one of our client.
+Newly created project for daily update for one of our client.<br>
+Adding new code into this file